 IEEE 802 is a committee of the IEEE Standards Association and Technical Activities, two of the Major Organizational Units of the Institute of Electrical and Electronics Engineers (IEEE).
 IEEE has about 420,000 members in about 190 countries and supports the needs and interests of engineers and scientists broadly.
 In submitting this document, IEEE 802 acknowledges and respects that other components of IEEE Organizational Units may have perspectives that differ from, or compete with, those of IEEE 802.
 Therefore, this submission should not be construed as representing the views of IEEE as a whole.

+Excutive Summary

 With the release of FCC NPRM 19-129 (E.T.
 Docket 19-138), the United States Federal Communications Commission has requested comments and reply comments regarding assessing the 5.9 GHz band rules and proposing appropriate changes to ensure the spectrum supports its highest and best use.
 In this NPRM it is proposed to: “… continue to dedicate spectrum—the upper 30 megahertz portion of the band—for transportation and vehicle safety purposes, while repurposing the remaining lower 45 megahertz part of the band for unlicensed operations to support high-throughput broadband applications.”

+In the following pages IEEE 802 will address several key points as they relate to the DSRC technology, its evolution, as well as make recommendations for Commission’s consideration.

+First, DSRC is not outdated; it incorporates the same state-of-the-art 802.11 technology that is in many products on the market today.
+Furthermore, the IEEE 802.11 WG is in the process of developing next generation V2X technology, IEEE P802.11bd, as an amendment to the IEEE 802.11 standard that ensures backward compatibility and coexistence with current DSRC deployments.

+Second, DSRC has been and continues to be deployed.
+There are over a hundred sites around the US and thousands of vehicles outfitted with DSRC, all successfully executing ITS safety and efficiency services.

+Third, IEEE 802 believes C-V2X is not superior to DSRC as it has several shortcomings that make DSRC better-suited for deployment of ITS safety and efficiency services.
+Furthermore, in spite of claims to the contrary, IEEE 802 does not see where C-V2X has a path forward that ensures backward compatibility and coexistence with the current version of C-V2X technology that the Commission proposes to adopt.

+Fourth, IEEE 802 recommends that the V2X technology of choice for the ITS band 1) must be the subject of a mature set of standards, 2) must be proven through real-world testing to work effectively in ITS environments, and 3) must be future-proof by having a well-defined evolutionary path that maintains backward compatibility and coexistence with previous generations, including coexistence with DSRC which already occupies the ITS band.

 The IEEE Std 802.11p-2010 amendment, now incorporated into IEEE Std 802.11-2016, provides core technology for Dedicated Short-Range Communication (DSRC).
 The term "OCB" (outside the context of a BSS (Basic Service Set)) was introduced in IEEE Std 802.11p, which specified "Wireless Access in Vehicular Environments".
 The OCB specifications within IEEE Std 802.11 continue to support DSRC-compatible operation.